avnishs17/document_portal/README.md

 - ✅ Are certain you want to completely remove the project

 **Cost Impact:** After cleanup, you will stop incurring charges for these GCP resources.

-Your project default Compute Engine zone has been set to [asia-south1-b].
-You can change it by running [gcloud config set compute/zone NAME].

-Your project default Compute Engine region has been set to [asia-south1].
-You can change it by running [gcloud config set compute/region NAME].

-The Google Cloud CLI is configured and ready to use!

-* Commands that require authentication will use avnish1708@gmail.com by default
-* Commands will reference project `build-test-468516` by default
-* Compute Engine commands will use region `asia-south1` by default
-* Compute Engine commands will use zone `asia-south1-b` by default

-Run `gcloud help config` to learn how to change individual settings

-This gcloud configuration is called [personal-account].
-You can create additional configurations if you work with multiple accounts and/or projects.
-Run `gcloud topic configurations` to learn more.

-Some things to try next:

-* Run `gcloud --help` to see the Cloud Platform services you can interact with.
-And run `gcloud help COMMAND` to get help on any gcloud command.
-* Run `gcloud topic --help` to learn about advanced features of the CLI like arg files and output formatting
-* Run `gcloud cheat-sheet` to see a roster of go-to `gcloud` commands.
-PS B:\LLOPS\document_portal> c